 ” I will save you.
 That’s the one thing I wished for.
 That’s how it started.
 And now, it’s the only thing I have left to guide me.
 And it’s okay if you don’t understand anything I’m saying.
 But please, please let me protect you.” –Homura Akemi

 Homura would relive the events leading up to the story’s final battle countless times, which also meant experiencing the death of all her friends over and over again.
 This changed the once timid girl into a cold and aggressive warrior, somebody that so effectively shut down her own emotions that she almost appears inhuman.
-Once this took hold, her former friends no longer trusted her on subsequent loops and even Madoka would grow to distrust her.
+Once this took hold, her former friends no longer trusted her on subsequent loops.
+Even Madoka would grow to distrust her.
 Homura shouldered all the resentment towards her and kept fighting anyway, because only she understood what was at stake.

 Oyage – Humanity Has Declined